Associate Degree – A Concurrent Enrollment Option for

 - Have signed permission from a parent or guardian

-- Be willing to take summer dual credit courses in either the online or face-to-face format
+- Be willing to take summer dual credit courses in either the online or in-person format

 How to Prepare